-13 A student is "truant" if she or he in unlawfully absent from school for a number of days or portion of days in excess for five (5) days for elementary, middle and high school yearlong classes or three (3) days for high school semester classes.
+13 A student is "truant" if she or he is unlawfully absent from school for a number of days or portions of days in excess of five (5) days for elementary, middle and high school year long classes or three (3) days for high school semester classes.

-Consideration show progressively and be given to age, gress of incident in deter more intensive rade, developmental d first, followed consequences. level, prior offenses, course of action and intentionality, and Offenses identified by state suspension code LEVEL 1 Classroom and Support Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Classroom, Support, In-school Removal Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Support, Removal, Administrative Responses (e.g., restorative practices, in-school intervention, in- school suspension) LEVEL 4 Support and Out-of- School Removal Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Support, Out-of- School Removal, Referral Responses (e.g., long-term suspension, extended suspension, expulsion, refer to alternative ed.)
-LEVEL 2 OFFENSES (CONTINUED) Academic Dishonesty (801) Academic dishonesty through cheating, copying, plagiarizing, or altering records, or assisting another in such actions.
+Consideration sho Lowest level should be considered first, followed by progressively more intensive consequences.
+Consideration should be given to age, grade, developmental level, prior offenses, intentionality, and circumstances of the incident in determining an appropriate course of action and consequence Offenses identified by the state suspension code LEVEL 1 Classroom and Support Responses (e.g., written apology, talk with the school counselor, detention) LEVEL 2 Classroom, Support, In-school Removal Responses (e.g., community service, peer mediation, temporary removal from class) Responses (e.g., LEVEL 4 Support and Out-of-School Removal Responses (e.g., restorative practices, mentoring programs, short-term suspension) Responses (e.g., long-term suspension, extended suspension, L EVEL 2 OFFENSES (CONTINUED) Academic Dishonesty (801) copying, plagiar records, or assisti ty through cheating, izing, or altering ng another in such ions.
 Dress Code (706) (See GCPS Policy and Procedure JICA, Student Dress.)
-Violating the local school system's dress code, after the student has been warned.
-Persistently viol after the student ating dress code has been warned.
+Violating the local school system's dress code, after the student has been warned. , Persistently violating the dress code after the student has been warned.